Stability and cyclicity of polycycles in non-smooth planar vector fields: The displacement map

-Therefore, it follows from the Poincar\'e-Bendixson theory for non-smooth vector field (see \cite{PB}) and from the non-flatness of $P$ that at least one stable limit cycle $\Gamma_0$ bifurcates from $\Gamma^3$.
+Therefore, it follows from the Poincar\'e-Bendixson theory and from the non-flatness of $P$ that at least one stable limit cycle $\Gamma_0$ bifurcates from $\Gamma^3$.
 Statement $(b)$ can be prove by time reversing. \end{proof}